 She lives with schizoaffective disorder.
 Her recent book The Collected Schizophrenias is a New York Times Bestseller.
 You can keep up with her at esmewang.com.

 5. Syrena M. Clark is a writer, blogger, and artist.

 She lives with schizoaffective bipolar Type 1 and co-occurring chronic pain diagnoses and POTS.
 You can find her at acceptanceandantipsychotics.wordpress.com.

 6. Robin Sinclair is a writer of poetry and short stories.

 Robin’s debut book of poetry is called Letters To My Lover From Behind Asylum Walls.
-It’s the featured book in the Writers With Mental Illness book subscription service.
+It’s the featured book for March in the Writers With Mental Illness book club!
 You have until the end of March to sign up and receive a special message from Robin!
 You can learn more about Robin at robinsinclairbooks.com.

 7. Elyn R. Saks is an author and professor.

 She lives with schizophrenia and teaches at the University of Southern California.
 Her book, The Center Cannot Hold: My Journey Through Madness is one of my all-time favorite books.
 You can learn more about Elyn here.